MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/deploy-and-manage-content.md

 When the content validation process starts, Configuration Manager verifies the content files on distribution points, and if the file hash is unexpected for the files on the distribution point, Configuration Manager creates a status message that you can review in the **Monitoring** workspace.

-For more information about configuring the content validation schedule, see [Distribution point configurations](../../../../core/servers/deploy/configure/install-and-configure-distribution-points.md#bkmk_configs) in the [Install and configure distribution points for System Center Configuration Manager](../../../../core/servers/deploy/configure/install-and-configure-distribution-points.md) topic.
+For more information about configuring the content validation schedule, see [Distribution point configurations](../../../../core/servers/deploy/configure/install-and-configure-distribution-points.md#bkmk_configs) in the [Install and configure distribution points for Configuration Manager](../../../../core/servers/deploy/configure/install-and-configure-distribution-points.md) topic.

 #### To initiate content validation for all content on a distribution point